Conor Leslie

 Conor Marie Leslie (born April 10, 1991) is an American actress.
 Beginning her career in the late 2000s, her first major role was in the thriller film Chained (2012).
-She has worked frequently in television, including as a series regular on the Discovery Channel historical Western Klondike (2014), the Yahoo!
+She has worked frequently on television, including as a series regular on the Discovery Channel historical Western Klondike (2014), the Yahoo!
 Screen science fiction comedy Other Space (2015), and the Fox crime drama Shots Fired (2017).
-From 2015 to 2018, she also appeared in the first three seasons of the Amazon Prime Video alternate history thriller The Man in the High Castle.
-Leslie gained further prominence for portraying Donna Troy / Wonder Girl on the DC Universe / HBO Max superhero series Titans (2018–2021) and was part of the main cast in the first three seasons.
+From 2015 to 2018, she also appeared on the first three seasons of the Amazon Prime Video alternate history thriller The Man in the High Castle.
+Leslie gained further prominence for portraying Donna Troy / Wonder Girl on the DC Universe / HBO Max superhero series Titans (2018–2021) and was part of the main cast during the second and third seasons.

 Early life

 Leslie was born in Livingston, New Jersey and resided in Millburn.
 Along with acting, Leslie developed an interest in photography.
 She attended Millburn High School, graduating as a junior in 2008, and subsequently moved to New York City.